My Tri-C

 OPOTC requires a background check.
 There is no cost to applicants for the background check.
 Complete the SF 102 Request for National WebCheck® form and bring it along with your driver’s license or state ID and Social Security card to one of the following locations:

-• Metro Campus Police & Services (Cleveland) — Tuesdays: 9 a.m. - noon by appointment only.
-Call 216-987-4325 to schedule an appointment.
-This is the Dispatch number, tell them you need to make a WebCheck appointment for the Police Academy.
+• Metro Campus Police and Services (Cleveland) - Tuesdays 9 a.m. – noon by appointment only.
+Call the dispatch number 216-987-4325 and tell them you need to make a WebCheck appointment for the Basic Police Academy.

-All applicants must take the SF102 Request for National WebCheck® form, driver’s license, and Social Security card or your background check cannot be done.
-The completed SF102 must be returned to the Academy office.
+You must take the SF102 Request for National WebCheck® form, driver’s license and Social Security card for your background check.
+The completed SF102 must be returned to the academy office.

 Complete PFA and Pay Fee

-Applicants must complete and pass all three physical fitness assessment (PFA) events during the same testing session and achieve results in the 30th percentile or above — according to Cooper Institute Age and Gender Base Standards — to be considered for acceptance into the Tri-C Police Academy.
+Applicants must complete and pass all three physical fitness assessment (PFA) events during the same testing session and achieve results in the 15th percentile or above — according to Cooper Age and Gender Base Standards — to be considered for acceptance into the Basic Police Academy.
 Applicants who don't pass the initial assessment may retake it for an additional fee.

 See PFA dates and register.